Me and my girlfriend moved to Shanghai with no idea how a gay couple would be treated. I was pleasantly surprised by what I found.

 First, China is a country of only children.
 This means that if your child is gay, what with adoptive rights being next to non-existent, your family line dies with your child.
 And though China is not religious it does retain many of its Confucian values, which emphasise family relations.

 Secondly, shame, shame, shame.
 ‘Face’ matters a lot for many Asian countries.
 Parents don’t want their children to be gay for fear that they will be excluded from society.
 The nail that sticks out gets hammered in, is a saying that applies in East Asian society.
+Sadly, it’s not uncommon for parents to send their children to ‘conversion therapy‘ in attempt to change their sexuality.

 Thinking of joining us on one of our China tours?
 Click here to find out more about the people who travel with us!